rrTong/discord-bots/README.md

 ## Installation

-I used both of these links:
+I used both of these links to start:

-[Guide I used to start making a bot](https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/) [Link to Discord docs to create a bot](https://discordpy.readthedocs.io/en/latest/discord.html)
+[Guide I used to start making a bot](https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/)

+[Link to Discord docs to create a bot](https://discordpy.readthedocs.io/en/latest/discord.html)

 In the future, I'd like to use discord.js over discord.io as it is more updated.
 [Link to comparison](https://npmcompare.com/compare/discord.io,discord.js,discordie,eris)